Cedars-CIG/ABPRS/README.md

 performance.
 We present **Adaptively Boosting of Pre-trained PRS (AB-PRS)**, a fine-tuning framework that refines pre-trained PRS as baseline model through adaptive variable selection and model boosting to uncover signals missed by the original models.
-Simulations show AB-PRS effectively identifies signals orthogo- nal to pre-trained PRS while controlling false discovery rates.
-Using UK Biobank data, we fine-tuned pre-trained PRS for binary diseases and continuous traits, val- idating results across three independent datasets: All of Us, eMERGE, and Penn Medicine Biobank.
+Simulations show AB-PRS effectively identifies signals orthogonal to pre-trained PRS while controlling false discovery rates.
+Using UK Biobank data, we fine-tuned pre-trained PRS for binary diseases and continuous traits, validating results across three independent datasets: All of Us, eMERGE, and Penn Medicine Biobank.
 Real data analyses confirmed improved model prediction, risk stratification, and robustness.
 AB-PRS provides a scalable solution to enhance existing and future PRS, advancing predictive capabilities in diverse datasets.